MAbdurahman/react-register-example/README.md

-# react-register-form-example
+# react-register-example

-This repo is based on an exercise taken from "Beginning React" by Greg Lim.
+This repo is based on an exercise to get familiarized with react, material-ui, and formik

 First install node_modules folder
 ### `npm install or yarn install`